You are currently viewing What T4 thyroid hormone does & how to improve T4 conversion?

 Your thyroid is responsible for making T4 (Thyroxine) which is an inactive form of the hormone.
 Your T4 hormone is responsible for your mood, body temp, digestion metabolism and helps to regulate your heart rate.

 The process of your thyroid doesn’t start and end with your TSH blood level.
-As explained in my previous blog, the process starts in your brain then it continues the pituitary gland onto the thyroid.
+As explained in my previous blog, the process starts in your brain then it continues from the pituitary gland onto the thyroid.

 What is the difference between T4 and T3?